Creating an empty disk with a large block

 name

 : Disk name.
-The name format is as follows:- The name must be from 3 to 63 characters long.
+The name format is as follows:- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.